 The Berkman Center has launched a research, policy analysis, and network building effort devoted to the study of hate speech, in close collaboration with the Center for Communication Governance at National Law University in New Delhi, the Digitally Connected network, and in conjunction with Network of Centers (NoC).
 This effort seeks research assistants who will contribute to the development research methods and protocols to enable and support robust cross-country comparisons; study and document country experiences, including the policies and practices of governments and private companies, as well as civic society initiatives and responses; and build and expand research, advocacy, and support networks.
 More information can be found at: https://cyber.law.harvard.edu/node/99203.

 Harvard Open Access Project (HOAP)

 HOAP fosters open access (OA) to research within Harvard and beyond, undertakes research on OA, and provides OA to timely and accurate information about OA itself.
 HOAP interns may enlarge the Open Access Directory (OAD), a wiki-based encyclopedia of OA, help with ongoing OA research projects, or contribute to the Open Access Tracking Project (OATP), a social-tagging project organizing knowledge about OA.
+HOAP interns will have the opportunity to learn more about open-access scholarship.
 They might also help document and promote TagTeam, a HOAP-directed open-source tagging platform built at Berkman to support OATP.
-More information about HOAP can be found at: http://cyber.law.harvard.edu/hoap/Main_Page.
+More information about HOAP can be found at http://cyber.law.harvard.edu/hoap/Main_Page.